Weebly is an easy-to-use website builder suitable for beginners and anyone wanting to set up a website for free.

 It doesn’t make sense to us why the ad would still show up on a paid plan, but alas, it does.
 The two most expensive plans are ad-free.

 Since Weebly’s acquisition by Square, we’ve noticed a steady decline in the attention and resources that have gone into improving its functionality and user experience.

-To follow on from the above, since there hasn’t been a great deal of feature updates, the user interface and the user experience can feel a little outdated now.
+To follow on from the above, since there haven’t been a lot of feature updates, the user interface and the user experience can feel a little outdated now.

 With the rapid development pace of its competitors, Weebly is lagging far behind and does not offer cutting-edge solutions.